mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 <!---->
 The route was essentially my _Selkirk Trestle_ out and back, except for a small detour to go to a supply store.
 I hit _pause_ going into store and _resume_ when leaving.
 Moving time was 29:35; time in the store was 5:03.

+![Run Map](/assets/jpg/run-20210416.jpeg)

 Unlike [yesterday](javascript:flick('thu');), I was **popping off the ground** this afternoon and averaged 5:35/km on the way back home.
+No aches, pains or abundance of fatigue to report.

-It was hot, even at the water's edge; regardless this short run felt effortless.
+It was a warmer that usual afternoon; 22°C an no breeze even at the water's edge; regardless this short run felt effortless.

-![Run Map](/assets/jpg/run-20210416.jpeg)

----

 <!---->
 Besides the cruelty of 16x25 kick set, the swim was about staying on point.